 - Plastic Wraps

 Facilities Management has mini blue recycling bins available for offices and other smaller common areas such as printing workstations.
 To request a blue bin, please call ext 2181 or email firstname.lastname@example.org.
 Any item that is accepted by our co-mingled recycling program can go in these bins (see above).
 Please do NOT include batteries, cell phones, ink cartridges, etc. These items are recycled under our Recycling 2.0 program (see below).

 Facilities Management is continually striving to improve the efficiency of our recycling program as well as provide accountability to the university as to how and what is being recycled.
 The custodial staff picks up both recycling and waste at the same time then places them in the appropriate dumpsters.
 In order to make this process more effective, we have switched the recycling bags to a bright green while keeping the trash bags the black color.
 This serves as a visual reminder to the staff member while providing accountability to the university that everything in our co-mingled recycling containers is being placed in the appropriate dumpster.

 In November 2012, UNTHSC expanded our university's recycling program to include ink cartridges, cell phones and batteries through a partnership with Universal Recyclers Technologies.
-We have one receptacle in the MET building located near the Four Star Cafe.
+We have two receptacles on campus with one in the MET building located near the Four Star Cafe and the other in the library 2nd floor by the cafe.
 While we are starting with one receptacle, we will provide additional locations throughout campus if needed.
 If you require a special pickup, please contact the Office of Sustainability.

 We accept all types and sizes of ink